open-cluster-management-io/policy-collection/deploy/README.md

-# Deploy policies to Red Hat Advanced Cluster Management
+# Deploy policies to Open Cluster Management

-Deploy policies to Red Hat Advanced Cluster Management with the `deploy.sh` script.
+Deploy policies to Open Cluster Management with the `deploy.sh` script.

 ## Deploying policies with GitOps

 You must meet the following prerequisites before you deploy policies with the script:

 - Your `oc` or `kubectl` CLI must be configured and able to access the cluster to which you want to deploy.
 - You must have an existing cluster namespace on the cluster to which you select to deploy.

 View the following guidance on how to use the script (all parameters are optional--any parameters not provided will use the defaults specified):

 ```
 Usage:
   ./deploy.sh [-u <url>] [-b <branch>] [-p <path/to/dir>] [-n <namespace>] [-a|--name <resource-name>] [-s|--sync <rate>]